 Shopify merchants are at an advantage when it comes to using Instagram, not just because of Shopify’s integration with Instagram, but because the app store is filled with apps you can add to your Shopify account that can help you manage every aspect of Instagram, including:

 - Content creation.
-Stand out app: Auto Post Products, 4.6 stars, $9/month
+Stand out app: Auto Post Products, 4.6 stars, free plan available

 - Locate influencers.
 Stand out app: LeadDyno Affiliate Marketing, 4.6 stars, $29/month